 What is a vasectomy?

-Vasectomy is a form of birth control for men that is meant to be permanent — it lasts for life.
-It is NOT recommended for teens.
-During a vasectomy, a health care provider closes or blocks the tubes that carry sperm.
-When the tubes are closed, sperm cannot leave a man’s body and cause pregnancy.
+Vasectomy is a form of birth control for men or people born with testicles.
+It lasts for life.
+During this procedure, a health care provider closes or blocks the tubes that carry sperm.
+When the tubes are closed, sperm cannot leave the body and make their partner pregnant.

 Does it work?

-Vasectomy is the most effective birth control for men.
-It works more than 99% of the time, but it may take some time to take effect.
-Sperm can stay beyond the blocked tubes, so you must use other birth control until this sperm is used up, which can take about 3 months.
-A simple test — called “semen analysis” — shows when no more sperm is left.
+Vasectomy is the birth control method that works best for men.
+It works more than 99% of the time.
+But it may not take effect right away.
+Sperm can stay beyond the blocked tubes.
+So you must use other birth control until these sperm are used up.
+This can take about 3 months.
+A simple test (semen analysis) shows if any sperm are left.

-Vasectomy is safe and, because it lasts for life, it is simple and convenient.
+Vasectomy is safe.
+Since it lasts for life, it is easy to use.
 It lets women and men enjoy sex without worrying about pregnancy.

-Vasectomy does not change your hormones or masculinity.
-And it will not change your ability to get and stay erect.
-It also will not change your sexuality or sexual pleasure.
+This procedure will not change your hormones or lower a person’s sex drive.
+It will not change your ability to get and stay erect.
+It also will not change how much you enjoy sex.
 No glands or organs are removed or changed.
-You will keep making hormones and sperm.
-Your ejaculate will look just like it always did and there will be about the same amount as before.
+You will keep making sperm.
+Your semen will look just like it always did.
+There will be about the same amount as before.

 Vasectomy may not be a good choice if you:

-- May want to have your own child in the future.
+- May want to have a biological child in the future.

-- Are being pressured by a partner, friends, or family.
+- Are being pressured by a partner, friend, or family member.

-- Want to use it to solve problems that may be temporary — such as marriage or sexual problems, short-term mental or physical illnesses, financial worries, or being out of work.
+- Want to use it to solve problems that may be temporary — such as marriage or sexual problems, short-term mental or physical illnesses, worries about money, or being out of work.

 Are there any side effects?

-As with any surgery, there’s some minor pain after the operation.
-It will be different for each man.
-However, most men say the pain is “slight” or “moderate” and not “excessive.”
-An athletic supporter, ice bag, and non-aspirin pain reliever may help ease the pain.
+As with any surgery, you may have some pain afterward.
+The amount of pain differs for each person.
+An athletic supporter, ice bag, and non-aspirin pain reliever may ease your pain.

-Vasectomies are done in our Costa Mesa and San Bernardino health centers by board certified physicians.
-The procedure takes about 5-20 minutes, but you may be in the health center for about two hours.
-You will need to come back for a follow-up visit after your vasectomy to make sure you’re healing and to make sure your vasectomy worked.
+Board certified doctors do this procedure in our Costa Mesa and San Bernardino health centers.
+It takes about 5-20 minutes.
+But you may be in the health center for about 2 hours.
+You will need to come back for checkups and tests to make sure that you’re healing and that the procedure worked.

 How much will it cost?